iwatake2222/pico-work/pj_tflmicro_speech/README.md

     - extracts data from the ring block buffer to the local buffer for the requested time
     - converts data from uint8_t to int16_t
     - allocates the data on sequential memory address
-        - the local buffer keeps the past data even after the data was read, because duration time to calculate feature is 30 msec but stride time is 20 msec.
-It means data for the last 10 msec is used at the next calculation
 - FeatureProvider:
     - almost the same as the original code